PulsarPulse/Data-URL-Generator/README.md

 An exploit made for entertainment at school

 ## What is this?
-A "data url generator" is a generator that makes html into a long link so you could launch as an unblocked link
+A "data url generator" is exploit that can bypass extention blockers by making a long like based on your html code

 ### Example and Link:
 ```